tAnother/m5/docs/README.md

 **Distributed persistence.** The implementation as described so far assumes that the coordinator node responsible for orchestrating the computation is also the one responsible for gathering the results of all reduce instances.
 But this decision can be a performance bottleneck and forego many of the scalability (and later fault-tolerance) benefits of the underlying distributed storage system.

 A more scalable approach would be to have each node executing reduce store the results to the distributed storage system — not by having the coordinator redistribute the results, but rather by having each one of these nodes directly store the results to the appropriate node.
-Note that this storage instance cannot be the same one storing the input data, as there will later be no easy way to know which keys correspond to the input and which ones correspond to the output.
-One solution would be to instantiate a different storoperage instance for these outputs.
+Note that this storage instance cannot be the same one storing the input data, as there will later be no easy way to know which keys correspond to the input and which ones correspond to the output[^2].
+One solution would be to instantiate a different storage instance for these outputs.

+[^2]: In hierarchical file systems, we tend to solve this problem by using a different directory; but such a structure does not exist in distributed key-value stores.
+One idea would be to prefix all keys with a special identifier denoting that the key corresponds to an input or an output.

 **In-memory operation.** Currently all nodes access their local file system when they need to store intermediate results between phases.
 This incurs additional overhead without providing too much benefit apart from the fact that intermediate results are inspectable.